buddhist-uni/buddhist-uni.github.io/_content/canon/pli-tv-kd8.1.md

   - pali-canon
 ---

-> Jīvaka thought, "It would not be appropriate for me to give the Buddha a powerful laxative."
+> "It would not be appropriate for me to give the Buddha a powerful laxative."

 The first few sections of the Robe Chapter tells of the origins and exploits of the Buddha's personal physician.